|

 woman was rising to greet them.
 Ahead, more veiled women flitted

-from room to room carrying bottles of tinctures, and jars of unguents,
+from room to room carrying bottles of tinctures, jars of unguents,

-Just inside a narrow corridor, leading off to the east, sat Captain
+In a narrow corridor, leading off to the east, sat Captain Oliel,

 Legolas turned to the veiled woman.
 We have a message for

-our friend, he said, quietly, nodding towards the Gondorian.
+our friend, he said, softly, nodding towards the Gondorian.

 May we speak with him?